zehengl/django-survey/README.md

 ### As a translator

-If you're not a developper, open an issue on github and ask for a .po file in your language.
+If you're not a developer, open an issue on github and ask for a .po file in your language.
 I will generate it for you, so you can edit it with an online editor.
 I will then create the .po and commit them, so you can edit them with your github account or integrate it myself if you do not have one.